linkedin/cruise-control/docs/wiki/User Guide/Configurations.md

 | capacity.config.file | String | Y         | config/capacityJBOD.json  | The path to the configuration JSON file that provides the capacity of the brokers. |

 #### Populating the Capacity Config File

+`Overview:` Broker capacity resolution is handled by a pluggable component.
+The default capacity resolver implementation requires users to manually populate a capacity file with broker capacities.
+If users have access to an external resolver for broker capacities, they can also customize their resolver to use this source for the capacity information.
+The rest of this section describes how to use one of these options.

-`Option-1`: The following steps allow users to set the initial broker capacities or update capacities upon addition of new brokers out-of-the-box:
+`Option-1 (default)`: The following steps allow users to set the initial broker capacities or update capacities upon addition of new brokers out-of-the-box:
-1. Check `cruisecontrol.properties` file to verify that the `capacity.config.file=` config points to the file you are modifying.
+1. Check `cruisecontrol.properties` file to verify that the `capacity.config.file` config points to the file you are modifying.
 By default, this config is set to use `config/capacityJBOD.json`.
 If you have
     * a non-JBOD deployment, where each broker has the same number of cores, you may use `config/capacity.json`, or
     * a non-JBOD deployment, where brokers may have varying number of cores, you may use `config/capacityCores.json`